 Not every case goes to court.
 In fact, most personal injury cases will settle long before they see a courtroom.
-Settlements are often a great conclusion to a personal injury case because the victim can get their money faster and the other party does not have to deal with the time and expense associated with a lawsuit.
+Settlements are often a great conclusion to a personal injury case because the injured individual can get their money faster and the other party does not have to deal with the time and expense associated with a lawsuit.

 One of the vital skills of personal injury attorneys is the ability to negotiate.
 A favorable settlement depends on the lawyer’s ability to strike a deal with the other side.
 The negotiation process is relatively straightforward.